vaquarkhan/microservices-recipes-a-free-gitbook/chapters/03-service-communication.md

 **Editorial Context:** A "Book" is a manuscript.
 It has drafts, edits, a word count, and an author relationship.
 It doesn't have a price or dimensions yet.

 **Printing/Logistics Context:** A "Book" is a physical object.
-It has dimensions (H × W × D), paper weight, binding type, and warehouse location.
+It has dimensions (H ï¿½ W ï¿½ D), paper weight, binding type, and warehouse location.
 It doesn't care about the plot or the author.

 **eCommerce/Sales Context:** A "Book" is a product SKU.
 It has a price, a star rating, a cover image, and shipping eligibility.